r-darwish/topgrade/README.md

 ## Supported Platforms
 Topgrade should probably work on whichever platform it can be build.
-The real question is whether Topgrade knows that platform and can utilize its unique features, such as the operating system's pacakge manager.
+The real question is whether Topgrade knows that platform and can utilize its unique features, such as the operating system's package manager.
 Topgrade is tested on and knows the following platforms:

 * Linux
   * Arch